What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Image alt text

 Images of all types can also use links, but you can’t add image anchor text.
-Instead, the alt text of the image serves as the anchor.
-If you don’t use alt text, then Google will interpret that as a naked anchor.
+Instead, the alt text of the image serves as the link text.
+If you don’t use alt text, then Google will interpret that as a naked.

 Regardless of what you may read, there’s no industry standard for link anchor percentages.
-So rather than toss out a bunch of inaccurate percentages, I’ll offer some advice for how you can use anchor text properly across all types of links.
+So rather than toss out a bunch of inaccurate percentages, I’ll offer some advice for how to use it properly across a variety of links.

 I discuss the following points further in the ICARE framework section of my internal linking strategy article.